 Thank you for considering parenting a child with special needs.
-When you open this page, we feel we know you already - a very special person with a big heart!
+When you open this page, we feel we know you already: you’re a very special person with a big heart!
 It takes a lot of courage and many sleepless nights to feel comfortable with the decision to adopt a child with special needs.
 We hope this page will help you make a final decision.

 There are many children with conditions that can be fixed quite easily.
 They are left un-adopted because of families' concerns with unclear medical conditions or lack of information.
 With that said, the China Center of Children's Welfare and Adoption Affairs will not place a child with you if you do not feel comfortable with his or her condition, even if this condition is medically correctable.

-The CCCWA has two special needs programs: one we call Common List and the other program is the Special Focus List.
-The files in the Special Focus List have children with more severe needs and the CCCWA allows families to submit their dossiers within six months after pre-approval.
+China Adoption with Love, Inc. has two special needs programs: one we call Common List and the other program is the Special Focus List.
+The files in the Special Focus List have children with more severe needs, and the CCCWA allows families to submit their dossiers within six months after pre-approval.
 The CCCWA allows agencies to match only for the families whose dossiers are in China already from the Common List, for they consider the children on this list have minor medical needs.
-Our agency does request that some special focus children be assigned to our agency's individual list but we do so only at the request of our families.
+Our agency does request that some special focus children be assigned to our agency's individual list, but we do so only at the request of our families.

 Families like yours are the hope for our children.
-Our agency has placed children with medical needs since 1997 and we placed many waiting children who have had a large range of medical conditions.
-So far, all of the families who have adopted waiting children have had only positive things to say about their experience.
+Our international adoption agency has placed children with medical needs since 1997, and we placed many waiting children who have had a large range of medical conditions.
+So far, all the families who have adopted waiting children have had only positive things to say about their experience.
 We would love to talk to you and to learn about your feelings and expectations regarding the adoption of a special needs child.

-Because the wait for a healthy infant is extremely long, We do receive more inquiries about waiting children program.
+Because the wait for a healthy infant is extremely long, we do receive more inquiries about waiting children program.
 However, the long wait should not be a reason to consider a waiting child.
-It is not fair to the child and it is also not fair to you if he or she is not the very best for you.
-We do not accept applications from families who only want female infant or toddlers with minor medical needs such as cleft lip only, birth mark not on face, heart murmur not heart defects, delayed but not really delayed, etc.
+It is not fair to the child, and it is also not fair to you if he or she is not the very best for you.
+We do not accept applications from families who only want a female infant or toddlers with minor medical needs such as cleft lip only; birthmark, not on the face; heart murmur, not heart defects; delayed but not really delayed; etc.

 Wulanchabu Children's Welfare Institute in Inner Mongolia, China